BeAvisP/Alchemy-101/Readme.md

 ## Backlog

+- Points system adjust depending on the element discover.
+- Paginate between canvas to show more elements.
 - Create dataset of all the elements (bbdd).
-- Implement game logic for the combinations.
-- Add background music.
 - Create animations for new alements found.
-- Bigger database
 - Drag and Drop (mouse support + collision)

 ## Data structure